BAFurtado/VIDA_domestic_violence/README.md

 simulate the main processes and drivers within this system**."
 (Malleson, Heppenstall, See, 2009).

-We developed the model on top of [https://github.com/projectmesa/mesa] mesa wolf_sheep example We thank David Massa e all the contributors of the mesa project.
+We developed the model on top of [https://github.com/projectmesa/mesa] mesa wolf_sheep example We thank Jackie Kazil, David Massa and all the contributors of the mesa project.

 **Lígia Mori Madeira**